algotrade-plutus/ProtoMarketMaker/README.md

 # PROTO:Market Maker

-## Place bid-ask base on inventory
+## Place bid-ask based on inventory
-> Place limit order in two sides base on current inventory quantity
+> Place limit orders on both sides based on current inventory quantity

 ## Abstract
 In this project, we utilize inventory quantities to simultaneously place both bid and ask orders.
 The prices of these orders are adjusted dynamically in response to changes in the matched market price.
 Forced sale scenarios and asset expiration dates are accounted for by incorporating additional fees into the asset's valuation.